(copying allowed for personal / educational use only)

 the Myth of Violence and Mental Illness.

-"If you find yourself in Northwest Arkansas, I invite you to visit our Bipolar Support Group that I facilitate from 5:00 pm - 7:00 pm CST/CDT every Thursday at Forest Hills Church, 1702 Forest Hills Blvd., Bella Vista, Arkansas 72715, USA.
+"If you find yourself in Northwest Arkansas, I invite you to visit our peer-led, non-sectarian Bipolar Support Group that I facilitate from 5:00 pm - 7:00 pm CST/CDT every Thursday at Forest Hills Church, 1702 Forest Hills Blvd., Bella Vista, Arkansas 72715, USA.
 Please use the rear entrance.
-We are located directly across from the Subway sandwich shop."
+We are located directly across from Subway sandwich shop."